xrstf/rudi/docs/language.md

 are separated from each other by whitespace.
 In effect, each object declaration needs to have an even number of expression in it.

+As a convenience feature, identifiers are also allowed as object keys and will, in this special instance, be converted to strings, so `{foo "bar"}` is equivalent to `{"foo" "bar"}`.

 Empty objects are permitted (`{}`).

 Note that objects are internally unordered and functions like [map](functions/lists-map.md) or